Mentor - ACCESS Program

 - are over 18 years of age

-- have time to dedicate to your mentee (average four hours per month for a minimum of six months from March to September 2020)
+- have time to dedicate to your mentee (average four hours per month for six months)